-- a) The DSL will monitor the implementation and impact of this online safety policy using: - logs of reported incidents - focus groups - surveys/questionnaires of students, parents/carers and staff - learning from case reviews - b) The Senior Leadership Team and Board of Directors will receive a report on the implementation of the online safety policy each year as part of the safeguarding report.
-This report will include details of online safety incidents and actions undertaken. - c) The content and operation of this policy will be reviewed annually by the DSL and Network Manager.
+- a) The DSL will monitor the implementation and impact of this online safety policy using: - logs of reported incidents - focus groups - surveys/questionnaires of students, parents/carers and staff - learning from case reviews - b) The content and operation of this policy will be reviewed by the DSL and Network Manager.
 The policy may be reviewed more regularly in the light of any significant new developments in the use of the technologies, new threats to online safety or incidents that have taken place.